unisa-hpc/synergy-sc-ae/training-dataset/README.md

     - the output features will be in the `micro/features-*` subfolders

 2. Run `sudo ./run_microbenchmarks.sh --cxx_compiler=<DPC++ compiler path> --cuda_arch=<CUDA architecture e.g. sm_70>` to run the micro-benchmarks and save the logs for parsing.
+    - the DPC++ compiler path must be the absolute path to the DPC++ compiler
     - Optional parameters:
       - `--cxx_flags` to pass other options to the DPC++ compiler
       - `--freq_sampling` to reduce the number of tested core frequencies, the script will test one frequency every `freq_sampling`, e.g. passing 2 will halve the number of tested frequencies.